 - What is the most rewarding part of being a mental health nurse at Nightingale Hospital?
-The most rewarding part is seeing patient progress and knowing I had a part of the recovery.
+The most rewarding part is seeing the patient progress and knowing I had a part in the recovery.
 Also when a patient can admit they have improved, without the help of the team.

 - What inspires you?
-I am inspired by my team members (on ward 1B) who make me a better nurse
+I am inspired by my team members in Ward 1B, who make me a better nurse